hudson4351/DMDashboard-Release/README.md

 * **Report a Bug:** Please [open a new Issue](https://github.com/hudson4351/DMDashboard-Release/issues/new) and describe the steps to reproduce the problem.
 * **Feature Requests:** If there is something you'd like to see added to the dashboard, feel free to suggest it in the [Issues tab](https://github.com/hudson4351/DMDashboard-Release/issues).

+**Note:** When reporting a bug, please mention your Windows version and if you saw any specific error messages (screenshots are always helpful!).

+* **Data Backups:** Since your data is stored in local .db files, always make a copy of your database before updating to a new version to ensure your data is safe.
 * **Show Support:** If you find this tool helpful, please give this repo a ⭐—it helps me know people are using it!

-**Note:** When reporting a bug, please mention your Windows version and if you saw any specific error messages (screenshots are always helpful!).

-**Data Backups:** Since your data is stored in local .db files, always make a copy of your database before updating to a new version to ensure your data is safe.

 ---